inviqa/MX_PhinxMigrations/README.md

 ## The phinx configuration file

-After installing the module a `phinx.php` file should have been copied to your project root folder.
-There should be no further changes required to this file but feel free to edit it as necessary for your project setup.
+After installing the module you will need to create a `phinx.php` file in your project root folder.

+An example can be found [here](etc/phinx.php).
+There should be no further changes required to this file but it can be edited as necessary for your project setup.
-NOTE: Currently the file is copied using the [Magento Composer Installer](https://github.com/magento/magento-composer-installer)'s
-`map` functionality in this module's `composer.json` file.
-It will copy over the top of your `phinx.php` every time this module is installed.
-You should obviously commit your `phinx.php` file to version control if you make any changes to it.

 ## Using